Atomic force microscopy

 Atomic force microscopy (AFM) or scanning force microscopy (SFM) is a very-high-resolution type of scanning probe microscopy (SPM), with demonstrated resolution on the order of fractions of a nanometer, more than 1000 times better than the optical diffraction limit.

 Overview

-Atomic force microscopy (AFM) is a type of scanning probe microscopy (SPM), with demonstrated resolution on the order of fractions of a nanometer, more than 1000 times better than the optical diffraction limit.
-The information is gathered by "feeling" or "touching" the surface with a mechanical probe.
+Atomic force microscopy (AFM) gathers information by "feeling" or "touching" the surface with a mechanical probe.
 Piezoelectric elements that facilitate tiny but accurate and precise movements on (electronic) command enable precise scanning.
-Despite the name, the Atomic Force Microscope does not use the Nuclear force.
+Despite the name, the Atomic Force Microscope does not use the nuclear force.

-Abilities
+Abilities and spatial resolution

 The AFM has three major abilities: force measurement, topographic imaging, and manipulation.

 In force measurement, AFMs can be used to measure the forces between the probe and the sample as a function of their mutual separation.
 This can be applied to perform force spectroscopy, to measure the mechanical properties of the sample, such as the sample's Young's modulus, a measure of stiffness.